- 2 1/2 cups fresh, organic strawberries, cut in half or blueberries or both

 - 1⁄2 cup walnut halves, lightly toasted

-- Your "bowl" of choice: quinoa, gluten-free oatmeal, plain yogurt or kefir.
+- Your "bowl" of choice: quinoa, oatmeal, plain yogurt or kefir.

 Preheat the oven to 350 degrees with a rack positioned in the middle of the oven.

-In a small bowl, whisk together the maple syrup, balsamic vinegar and salt.
+In small measuring cup, whisk together the maple syrup, balsamic vinegar and salt.
 Pour this over the rhubarb and strawberries, and gently toss until well-coated.

 Place into the oven and roast for 35–40 minutes until the juices have thickened and the rhubarb is soft and tender.